-Each year, Yale College accepts a small number of transfer students from other two-year and four-year colleges and universities (generally between 10-20 each year).
-They arrive at different stages of their academic careers, but all transfer students must complete a minimum of eighteen course credits in four terms of enrollment at Yale.
-Those entering as juniors and those entering as sophomores planning to major in the sciences are instructed to consult immediately with the DUS of their intended major.
+Each year, Yale College matriculates a small number of transfer students from other two-year and four-year colleges and universities (generally between 10-20 each year).
+They arrive at different stages of their academic careers, but all transfer students must complete a minimum of eighteen course credits and four terms of enrollment at Yale.
+Those entering as juniors and those entering as sophomores planning to major in a STEM field are instructed to consult immediately with the DUS of their intended major.

-Because transfer students are at first naturally unfamiliar with the Yale curriculum, please offer them special help in enrolling in courses that will give them a good start at a new place.
+Because transfer students are at first unfamiliar with the Yale College curriculum, please offer them special help in enrolling in courses that will give them a good start at a new place.
 Questions about transfer students or the credits awarded to them by the Dean’s Office should be addressed to the director of the transfer student program, Risa Sodi, assistant dean of Yale College.